whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-2A.md

 ### Condition

-{{ "In an approved simulator or aboard a ship in port or at anchor, given access to a main boiler." | markdownify }}
+In an approved simulator or aboard a ship in port or at anchor, given access to a main boiler.

 ### Performance requirement